alekseyzimin/masurca/README.md

 make

-When compiling the development tree (as opposed to compiling the distribution), there is dependency on yaggo (https://github.com/gmarcais/yaggo).
-Yaggo must be available in the path.
+When compiling the development tree (as opposed to compiling the distribution), there are dependencies on swig and yaggo (http://www.swig.org/ and https://github.com/gmarcais/yaggo).
+Both must be available on the path.

 # 3. Running the assembler